jamonholmgren/terve-demo/README.md

 This is an example app that uses Phoenix channels to broadcast chat messages and also allows for realtime game updates.

+It's using an experimental MobX-State-Tree extension called TerveSync.

 <table>
 <tr>
 <td>